 Many fly reels offer a CNC Aluminum body, but this one by Sage provides numerous other benefits.
 The quality and durability of the material justify its make.

+Sage Spectrum C is a very well-designed and quality fly reel.
 This reel is a jack of all trades.
 There is an easily adjustable drag, and all Sage fly reels come with Rio backing.
 The arbor is enormous, perfect for 100-200 yards spool and it comes with a nylon pouch for keeping it safe.
 This reel balanced perfectly well with my TFO Axiom-II.

 - Strong and durable body